Richmond Reckless Driving Lawyer

 Reckless driving can also be charged as a result of excessive speed i.e., 81 m.p.h. or faster in a 65 or 70 m.p.h speed zone or 20 m.p.h faster than the speed limit in all other speed zones.
-In Virginia, reckless driving is considered a criminal offense.
+Reckless driving in Virginia is considered a criminal offense.
 It is a class one misdemeanor which means it the maximum punishment is 12 months incarceration and/or a $2,500 fine and/or 6 months license suspension.
-As a practical matter most people convicted of reckless driving do not go to jail, however, some Judges begin to impose jail time at speeds of 90 m.p.h. or greater.
+As a practical matter, most people convicted of reckless driving do not go to jail, however, some Judges begin to impose jail time at speeds of 90 m.p.h. or greater.
 At speeds of 100 m.p.h. or faster jail time is a strong possibility.

 Context Is Important With Reckless Driving By Speed

 The time of day the offense occurred, traffic conditions, weather, number and age of passengers, or the lack thereof, and, the presence of aggressive driving behavior, all are important factors that can influence the outcome of reckless driving by speed case.
 The demeanor of the defendant towards the law enforcement officer also strongly influences the outcome of a reckless driving case.
 If you were polite and cooperative with the officer, that will help your case.
 If the police testify that you were uncooperative, it will be more difficult to have the charge reduced or dismissed.

 If there is any chance that your speedometer is not reading accurately, get it calibrated by a licensed mechanic.
 If it is reading slower than the vehicle is actually traveling that can be an important factor in your case.
 A speedometer calibration certificate must be notarized to be admissible evidence in court in Virginia.
 If the tires on the vehicle are not factory-issue tires it is a good idea to get a calibration.